Understanding the difference between Dofollow and Nofollow backlinks

 Origin and Purpose of the Nofollow Link

-Typical Situations for Using Nofollow
+Typical Uses for Nofollow

 Impact of the Nofollow Link on Traffic